-Creamy Bacon Mushrooms are simmered in the most addicting cream sauce!
-Serve these mushrooms as a low carb side dish or as a topping for steak or chicken!
+These Creamy Bacon Mushrooms are cooked in the most addicting cream sauce!
+Serve these low carb mushrooms as a topping for steak or chicken!

 This mushroom recipe is my new favorite way to enjoy mushrooms!
 Good enough to eat all on their own and even better spooned over sliced steak or chicken, you’re going to seriously love these Creamy Bacon Mushrooms!